Gesee-y/ReactiveECS.jl/README.md

 - **Granular concurrency safety**: Provides specialized tools like **HierarchicalLock** to help you cleanly manage concurrency.
 - **Inherently ready for parallelism**: Its partitioned table already acts as chunks for parallel processing with cycles detection.
 - **Easy to use**: Thanks to Julia’s powerful macros, which abstract away complexity.
-- **Allow lazy operations**: Such as lazy entities creation.
+- **Allow lazy operations**: Such as lazy entities creation or lazy resizing.
-- **Entities hierarchy**: You are allowed to build parent-child relationships betwenn entities.
 - **Multiple components per entities**: Through multiple tables and foreign keys.
 - **No memory movements once stable**: Once the ECS reached its peak, no more allocations or desallocations.